Parish Contact Information - Google Form

 TAKE ACTION

-It’s crucial that MPs are aware of these serious problems with how Kim Leadbeater and her allies have conducted scrutiny of the Bill at the Committee Stage.
+MPS must be aware of these serious problems with how Kim Leadbeater and her allies have conducted the Committee Stage of the Bill and the rejection of over 300 amendments.

 It’s also really important that they know that you, as a constituent, are very concerned about this and that they must vote against the Bill at Third Reading.